RyanClementsHax/notes/leadership/projectManagement/decisions.md

 - this helps avoid analysis paralysis
 - so many times as engineers, we want to design the "perfect" system and are afraid of rework
 - we forget or don't realize that getting something out the door is more valuable than avoiding rework

+## Autonomous decisions

+If your culture promotes autonomous decisions, it is beneficial to enforce that whenever anyone makes a decision, they need to talk to all the people being impacted and the related experts.

+- this forces decision makers to make the best decision with all of the context available to them
+- this also forces decision makers to have guidance from others when making the decision